 Conclusions

 I’ve actually searched quite a lot after an out of the box WordPress image slideshow plugin.
-While GalleryView dose offer a lot, it also falls short in many areas.
+While GalleryView does offer a lot, it also falls short in many areas.

 • It hard to modify by non-technical users.